 Most companies will adopt the model articles of association.
-These are the standard default articles a company can use, and they are freely available from Companies House.
+These are the standard default articles a company can use, and they are freely available from your company formation agent or Companies House.

 Using the most recent model articles will be the most simple and straightforward way of implementing articles of association upon formation.